jhobbs/mathnotes/physics/motion.md

 $$ F_s = -kx $$

-Work to reach a given displacement comes from integrating this:
+Work to reach a given displacement from the unstretched position comes from integrating this:

 $$ W = -\frac{k}{2} x^2 $$